171930433/vtk-examples/src/PythonicAPI.md

 # PythonicAPI Examples

 These examples use the improved VTK Python interface.
+Some information about the improved Python interface can be found [here](../PythonicAPI/PythonAPIFeatures/)

 The examples here are either newly crafted ones or upgraded existing Python examples using the improved VTK Python interface.